Strawbery Fields: Why Does Covenant-72B Look Broken?

 Why the Smartest Thing in the Room Can't Count to Three

-The first is that the model never sees individual letters.
-When you type "strawberry" into a language model, what arrives is not ten characters.
-It is tokens, chunks of text that its tokenizer has learned to treat as single units.
-GPT-style models using byte-pair encoding split "strawberry" into something like st, raw, berry.
-The model processes three units of meaning where a human eye sees ten letters.
-The three R's are buried inside those tokens, distributed across chunk boundaries, invisible to the model's attention mechanism.
+The model never sees individual letters.
+When you type "strawberry," what arrives is not ten characters but tokens — chunks that the model has learned to treat as single units.
+A typical tokenizer splits "strawberry" into something like st, raw, berry.
+Three chunks where a human eye sees ten letters.
+The three R's are buried inside those chunks, invisible.
 Imagine trying to count the threads in a rope without untwisting it.
 The model sees the rope.
-It knows what rope is, what it is made from, how it behaves under tension.
-But the individual threads are fused into the structure, and the tokenizer is what did the fusing.
+It knows what rope is, what it is made from, how it behaves.
+But the individual threads are fused into the structure, and counting them requires a granularity the model does not have.
+Research has confirmed the problem goes deeper than token boundaries — even when repeated letters fall across different tokens, the model struggles.

 The Alien Student